cdunn2001/hw/doc/kes-paws-rest-api.md

         "live":
         {
-            "aurora": "up" or "down",  # Aurora connection "current_frame_index" : uint64 of the current frame header, "frame_rate" : frame rate per second as double precision (as measured by frame header received time), "frame_rate_sensor" : frame rate per second as double precision (as measured by deltas of the frame header time stamp), "thread_duty_cycle" : measurement of the thread duty cycle.
-A value of 1.0 is fully loaded, "movie_number": the most recent movie_number seen in the stream. should match configuration.movie_number to take data, or 0 by default
+            "aurora": "up" or "down",  # Aurora connection "currentFrameIndex" : uint64 of the current frame header, "frameRate" : frame rate per second as double precision (as measured by frame header received time), "frameRateSensor" : frame rate per second as double precision (as measured by deltas of the frame header time stamp), "threadDutyCycle" : measurement of the thread duty cycle.
+A value of 1.0 is fully loaded, "movieNumber": the most recent movie_number seen in the stream. should match configuration.movie_number to take data, or 0 by default
-            "memory_pool": pool number of the last pointer handled.
-All pointers should be in the same pool, "movie_state": "idle" | "ready" | "movie"
+            "memoryPool": pool number of the last pointer handled.
+All pointers should be in the same pool, "movieState": "idle" | "ready" | "movie"
         },
         "transmitter" : {
-            "frame_index": uint64 of the frame that was last transmitted, "frame_offset": uint64 offset into the simulated file or pattern, "num_frames": total number of frames in the simulated file or pattern, "state" : state of the movie transmitter
+            "frameIndex": uint64 of the frame that was last transmitted, "frameOffset": uint64 offset into the simulated file or pattern, "numFrames": total number of frames in the simulated file or pattern, "state" : state of the movie transmitter
             {
                 "idle",